cridrive66/APRIORA/README.md

 ## Development / Funding
 If you have any suggestions for improvements feel free to write an issue or create a fork.
-The plugin is being developed under the project [APRIORA](https://interreg-baltic.eu/project/apriora/), funded by Interreg + European Union, grant number (*cannot find it*).
+The plugin is being developed under the project [APRIORA](https://interreg-baltic.eu/project/apriora/).
+This project is funded by the Interreg Baltic Sea Region
+Programme.
+Co-founded by the European Union (ERDF), this #MadeWithInterreg project helps to remove pollutants from our waters.